hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_secret.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The Key Vault Secret ID.
 * `resource_id` - The (Versioned) ID for this Key Vault Secret.
 This property points to a specific version of a Key Vault Secret, as such using this won't auto-rotate values if used in other Azure Services.